 Senior Maggie Acuna

 Throughout the season an Illinois women's basketball player will post her thoughts on fightingillini.com in a weekly blog.
-In the second installment this week, senior Maggie Acuna talks about the many "lasts" of being a senior and about life on the road during the Thanksgiving Holiday.
+In her final BasketBlog, senior Maggie Acuna talks about both the stability and unpredictability of time.

 Women's BasketBlog - April 12, 2006 - Maggie Acuna

 Time seems to be how we function.
 It is the overall schedule and framework for hours, days, weeks, months, years, etc. Time is the one thing that is universal no matter what culture, race, or country.
 It is also the one of few things that is non-controversial and in the hands of no one.
 Is that really possible?

 The idea that no one has control over time makes it stable.
 It also makes it predictable.
 One second is always one second, and an hour is always one hour.
 The consistency of time is genius.
 And the unpredictability of time ending is life.